In order to be prepared for your company's future, you need to be able to properly forecast what your sales are going to be.

 In business, you're always selling something.
 Even if your company is the furthest thing from a storefront with cash registers and credit card readers – say, a consultancy that charges by the hour – you make a sale every time you earn money by providing goods or services.
+[Explore our reviews of the best payment processors.]
 Of course, you also incur certain expenses to make these sales, so you'll need to know ahead of time whether you'll make enough sales to cover your costs.
 That's where sales forecasting comes in.

 What is sales forecasting?

 Sales forecasting is the use of current and previous sales data to predict your team's sales activity during an upcoming monthly, quarterly, semiannual, or annual period.
 You can use sales forecasts to identify internal or external sales issues and resolve them with enough time remaining to hit upcoming sales goals.

 Because a sales forecast is a prediction, it must, by definition, use current knowledge to preview upcoming changes.
 As such, the following factors influence sales forecasts: